 Mr. Hull has twice been a Resident Fellow at the Virginia Center for the Creative Arts.
 He chaired the Virginia Music Teachers Association’s Commissioned Composer Contest from 1991 through 1994.
 He has served as Board President and Music Director of the New Music Society from 1988 to 1993.

 Mr. Hull studied conducting with Russell Woollen; piano and composition with Serge DeGastyne; and received his Bachelors Degree from George Mason University where he studied composition with Stephen D. Burton, Heritage Professor.
-He holds a Masters Degree in composition from the University of Rhode Island where he studied with Dr. Eliane Aberdam.
+He holds his Master's Degree in composition from the University of Rhode Island where he studied with Dr. Eliane Aberdam.